 Some of you may have encountered this situation: when you are playing computer games or running an application on your computer, it freezes up a few seconds or exit it to the desktop.
 Sometimes the computer is stuck in a blue screen of death or goes black.
 After a few seconds, a notification as below will show up at the right corner of the computer screen.

+You will see the message "display driver has stopped responding and has recovered".
 It is really annoying if you are doing something urgent at that time.
 You may wonder: how did this happen?
 How can I fix it?
 Well, the following contents will tell you when this phenomenon would occur and the specific steps to fix it.

 When Would "Display Driver Stopped Responding and Has Recovered" Error Occur